Skip to content

 What is the future of phosphorus management?

 Water consents will only continue to become tighter in the coming years and we may see another reduction in the permitted levels for the next AMP.
-For this reason, it is important that water companies look ahead when investing in new plant equipment to ensure the chosen solutions will allow easy and cost effective upgrades to meet future demands.
+For this reason, it is important that water companies look ahead when investing in new plant equipment to ensure the chosen solutions will allow easy and cost-effective upgrades to meet future demands.

-How can VWT UK help?
+How can Veolia help?

-We have a global network of resources and experience that allows us to draw upon best practice and advancements from around the world.
+We have a global network of resources and experience that allows us to draw upon best practices and advancements from around the world.
 This, combined with our already wide range of solutions, means we can always offer the best option for any site and to meet any requirements.
 We have created packaged, standardised solutions that mean design and engineering time can be reduced - allowing more effective use of financial resources.

-We also offer end to end support for the project from expert guidance on proposals to on-going servicing carried out by our dedicated team of engineers.
+We also offer end-to-end support for the project from expert guidance on proposals to ongoing servicing carried out by our dedicated team of engineers.
 We also offer process guarantees, which provide peace of mind that the required performance will consistently be achieved.

 Matthew Langdon